Nightlymist/surfs_up/README.md

 # surfs_up
 ## Overview of the analysis:
 The purpose of this analysis is to determine the feasibility of opening a Surf and Shake shop in Hawaii through analyzing the weather data from June and December from 2010 to 2017.
+Opening up a store in a wrong area could destroy a business before a possibility of success.

 ## Results:
 There is about 200 more weather counts for June than December.
 Since the both months have high weather data, there would be no issue with the amount of data collected.